 In addition to finding out if different products are compatible and sound well together, they can be complicated to set up, integrate, and work.
 You might have to hire help for your setup, and there might be a big learning curve to learn the ins and outs of how to optimize each of your components to fit your needs.
 Overall, you'll have to spend a lot of time getting to know your equipment and figuring out how to use it for your home theater or home entertainment center.

 When it comes to traditional surround sound systems, you likely think about large equipment.
-Whether it's large front speakers that sit on the floor or a subwoofer that seems out of place, it can be hard to make a surround sound setup look sleek and stylish.
+Whether it's large front speakers that sit on the floor or a subwoofer that seems out of place, it can be hard to make a surround sound setup look sleek and stylish, additionally, as we explained in our guide, it becomes even more complicated when you consider that the type of flooring you have will affect the sound.

 Surround sound products, in general, aren't as neat and tidy as a soundbar setup would be.
 There are more compact components and wireless options available, but they will cost significantly more.
 With a surround sound setup, you'll likely have to figure out how to hide your wiring and store your components without causing them to overheat.
 Overall, you'll need to make sure all of your equipment doesn't take away from your home entertainment experience.